-- · High level training for notfor-profit directors delivered by partners including the Australian Institute of Company Directors (AICD) and The Ethics Centre as part of a program that includes networking sessions with high profile guest speakers and former Observers. - A year-long program to build your experience and confidence in serving on a not-for-profit board or government board. - Access to experienced Board directors from both the not-for-profit government and for-profit sectors. - Possible involvement in a strategic project or board subcommittee. - Networking opportunities with fellow and former participants in the Program.
+- High level training for notfor-profit directors delivered by partners including the Australian Institute of Company Directors (AICD) and The Ethics Centre as part of a program that includes networking sessions with high profile guest speakers and Alumni. - A year-long program to build your experience and confidence in serving on a not-for-profit board or government board. - Access to experienced Board directors from both the notfor-profit, government and for-profit sectors. - Possible involvement in a strategic project or board subcommittee. - Networking opportunities with fellow observers and alumni in the Program.
 The Observership Program will connect you with the previous year's Observer on your organisation's board. - A rewarding professional development experience that facilitates your contribution to society in a meaningful way.